 Because of their wonderful temperament, Golden Retrievers are one of the most popular dogs with the UK, Australia and the USA consistently recording Golden Retrievers in the top ten breeds registered annually as family pets.
 What most people don’t know is that the breed originates just a few miles up the glen from Eagle Brae, in the Scottish Highlands at a place called Guisachan, just by Glen Affric.

-Hidden Gems from our Glens – The Golden Retriever of the Scottish Highlands
+The Golden Retriever of the Scottish Highlands

 Guisachan and the Tweedmouths